Wildlife (Jungle) Safari in Nepal

 Best Time

 The best time to do a wildlife safari in Koshi Tappu is between autumn and summer.
-Since during the Summer season the heat is really extreme and during the monsoon season there is a high risk of flood in the region.
+During the Summer season, the heat is extreme.
+During the monsoon season, there is a high risk of flooding.

 Parsa Wildlife Reserve